Logo

 4. Review the details and confirm the sale.

-If it’s your first transaction, PayPal may request additional tax information before completion.
+For first-time transactions, PayPal may request additional tax information before completing the sale.

 Final Thoughts